-It’s often good to be a big fish in a little pond.
+It’s usually good to be the big fish in a little pond.
 You get to control pretty much everything, and you can gobble up the smaller competitors if they get in your way, or you get hungry enough.

-But when that’s happening in your little pond, often it isn’t good for your business, your small fish competitors, or the customers of that pond.
+But when that’s happening in your own little pond, often it isn’t good for your business, any of the small fish competitors, or the customers of that pond.
 That’s when it’s time for the little fish to unite!

 You don’t have to lose your independence when cooperating with other little fish, you just need to figure out how that cooperation (legally and ethically) will work in order to compete with a big fish.
 I’m not talking about price fixing or anything underhanded.

-What if your little pond (the area from which you draw customers) covers four towns in your region.
-You have overlap with four other stables in that region, not all of whom cover the same four towns.
-Then you have a giant fish that covers most of the region (and then some) and is trying to gobble up your customers in those four towns.
+Let's say that your little pond (the area from which you draw customers) covers four towns in your region.
+You have overlap with four other stables in that region, not all of whom cover the same four towns or have the same types of clienbts.
+Then you have a giant fish that covers most of the region (and then some) and is trying to gobble up your customers in those four towns by being all things to all horse owners.

-If you all provide pretty much the same boarding services, but you have a dressage trainer and no one else does, is there a way for your small fish competitors to promote your dressage trainer to their customers if you promote one of their services (say, a reining trainer)?
-Then you all have a broader selection for your customers to compete with the bigger stable.
+If you all provide pretty much the same boarding services, but you have a dressage trainer and no one else does, is there a way for your small fish competitors to promote your dressage trainer to their customers if you promote their services (say, a reining trainer at one farm and competitive trail at another)?
+Then you all have a broader selection of services for your customers to compete with the bigger stable.

 Little fish can unite to compete successfully with the big fish in your pond.